barulara08/whatsup_Development/README.md

 # whatsup_Development
 This repository is to develop a chat application
-It's  hepls to communicate each other
-Available in video call and audio call
+It's  hepls to communicate each other adding the video call adding the audio call